codepraycode/nobox-cli/README.md

 - Have practical solutions to issues and questions on the services
 - Learn!

-There are important reasons why contributions will help a lot.
+There are features to be implemented to make the first release of the console:

+- [ ] Authentication: User login with their credentials, obtain their token and continue with other features
+- [x] Access to collections
+  - Creating collection
+  - Fetching collection(s)
+  - Updating collection(s)

 To contribute to this project, read the [contribution guide](https://github.com/codepraycode/nobox-console/blob/main/.github/CONTRIBUTING.md) to get started.

 ## Discussion